nx-worker/nxworker-workspace/docs/MIGRATION_SUMMARY.md

 - Git ref (branch/tag)
 - Status indicators (✅ ❌ 🚫 ⏭️)

-## Backward Compatibility
+## Legacy Cleanup

-- The old `post-status-check` action remains available
+- The `post-status-check` action and its workspace wiring have been removed
+- CI jobs now rely solely on the Checks API via `post-check-run`
-- Both `checks: write` and `statuses: write` permissions are set
+- `statuses: write` permissions were dropped from the workflow
-- No breaking changes to existing workflows

 ## Next Steps

 1. ✅ Merge this PR
 2. 🔄 Run workflow to verify check-runs appear correctly
 3. 📋 Update branch protection rules to require new check names
-4. 🧹 Optional: Remove `post-status-check` after stabilization

 ## Benefits